 The DBAs and database architect all liked using Redgate’s tooling, so they reached out to Redgate for help.
 Redgate agreed to help out in exchange for a case study.
 They would fly out two people to meet with our work group for a couple of days.
 As I write this, I am 99% sure they don’t do that all the time.
 We might have caught them at the right moment in time.

 The DBAs identified the DBA who would represent them at the work group.
 The final decision was the pilot team.
-This is when I get involved, as it was my team selected as the pilot team.
+This is when I get involved, as my team was selected as the pilot team.

 Being naive, I expected Redgate to help us implement their tooling within our existing process, so I set about doing that.
 However, the work group threw away about 75% of my work.
 That wasn’t a big deal; it was a good learning experience as it gave me a better fundamental understanding of how database deployment tools work, which helped me contribute to the kick-off meeting.